Engineering Effective Hamiltonians: Conclusions

 \section{Conclusions}

 We have developed a general method for computing perturbation integrals arising in numerous effective Hamiltonian control schemes, which are generally of the form:

 where the system propagator $U(t)$, $0 \leq t \leq T$, is generated by piecewise constant control sequences $a(t)$.
-Our method is based on the observation that these integrals can be written as solutions to first order matrix differential equations, which we call the Van Loan equations, that have the same general form as the Sch\"{o}dinger equation.
-Consequently, the same optimization algorithms that have been developed for quantum control may be applied to optimizing these expressions, and importantly, this formulation enables the immediate application of methods that also compute and make use of gradient information.
-Furthermore, we have demonstrated the use of this method in a variety of scenarios, including the successful application in nanoscale magnetic resonance experiments \cite{rose_2018}.
+Our method is based on the observation that these integrals can be written as solutions to first order matrix differential equations, which we call the Van Loan equations, that have the same general form as the Schr\"{o}dinger equation.
+Consequently, the same optimization algorithms that have been developed for quantum control may be applied to optimizing these expressions, and importantly, this formulation enables the immediate application of methods that also compute and make use of gradient information (e.g. GRAPE \cite{khaneja_2005} or GOAT \cite{machnes_2018}).

 Gradient evaluation for Dyson terms is crucial for ensuring fast convergence to high accuracy solutions, as gradient information increases the efficiency of the search.
 Here, we have only used first order derivatives, but as is described in \cite{de_fouquieres_2011}, incorporating second order derivative information into standard quantum control problems can ensure fast convergence rates near the optimum, and lead to better performance than first order methods \cite{goodwin_2016}.
 To reiterate, as we rephrase the effective Hamiltonian control problem into a bilinear control theory problem, all of the higher order algorithms and methods outlined in \cite{goodwin_2016} may be applied.
 Consequently, we expect the methods presented here to be useful tools for efficiently exploring the space of control sequences, to find solutions satisfying large number of design criteria involving Dyson terms.